Government of Canada / Gouvernement du Canada

 Marginal note:Maximum quantity

-• (1) No more than 225 kg of small arms cartridges may be stored in a sales establishment at any one time, including cartridges that are displayed for sale.
+• (1) No more than 1 000 kg of low-hazard special purpose explosives may be stored in a sales establishment at any one time, including those that are displayed for sale.
+If the sales establishment is located in a building that contains a dwelling, no more than 100 kg may be stored in the establishment at any one time, including explosives that are displayed for sale.

 • Marginal note:Place of storage

-(2) Small arms cartridges that are not displayed for sale must be stored in a dwelling or a storage unit.
+(2) Low-hazard special purpose explosives that are not displayed for sale must be stored in a storage unit.

-(2) When small arms cartridges are stored in a storage unit,
+When low-hazard special purpose explosives are stored in a storage unit,

 • (a) the storage unit must be located in a dry place, away from flammable substances and sources of ignition;